deepin-community/dh-exec/README.md

   including multi-arch ones)
 * An extension to dh_install, that supports renaming files during the copy process, using an extended syntax.
+* Another extension to dh_install, allowing one to move a file to one package, and copy the rest to another.
 * Ability to filter files by architecture or build profile, within a single debhelper control file.